juliemeunier/EDAV/README.md

-This repo contains a [Quarto book](https://quarto.org/docs/books/) template for the EDAV final project.
+This repo contains a [Quarto book](https://quarto.org/docs/books/) template for the EDAV final project focusing on glacier-fed lakes in the US.
 The dataset used contains geo data and timeseries.

 The goal of this project is to: